d3/d3-scale/README.md

 <a name="linear_domain" href="#linear_domain">#</a> <i>linear</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the scale’s domain to the specified array of numbers.
-The array must contain two or more numbers; if the elements in the given array are not numbers, they will be coerced to numbers.
+The array must contain two or more numbers.
+If the elements in the given array are not numbers, they will be coerced to numbers.
 (A linear scale may thus be used to encode [dates](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date); however, a [time scale](https://github.com/d3/d3-scale-time) is recommended for calendar-based ticks.)
 If *domain* is not specified, returns the scale’s current domain.

-Although linear scales typically have only two values in their domain, specifying more than two values produces a “polylinear” scale.
-(There should be an equivalent number of values in the [range](#linear_range).)
+Although linear scales typically have only two values each in their domain and range, specifying more than two values produces a “polylinear” scale.
 A polylinear scale represents multiple piecewise linear scales that divide a continuous domain and range.
 For example, to create a diverging color scale that interpolates between white and red for negative values, and white and green for positive values, say:

 ```js
 var s = linear().domain([-1, 0, 1]).range(["red", "white", "green"]);